zeppelinos/zos-docs/docs/docs/building.md

 # Building a smart contract with ZeppelinOS

-ZeppelinOS is a platform to develop, manage and operate smart contract applications in Ethereum.
-ZeppelinOS makes it possible to link contracts to standard libraries already deployed on the blockchain, and to fix and improve contracts over time.

 The command line tool `zos` simplifies all these tasks with a few simple commands.